linode/docs/docs/guides/databases/redis/configuring-redis-command-line/index.md

 - A configuration keyword
 - One or more arguments for the configuration

-Here is an example configuration directive, one used in the first of our guides in this series on Redis — **Connecting to Redis and Using Redis Databases**:
+Here is an example configuration directive, one used in the first of our guides in this series on Redis — [Connecting to Redis and Using Redis Databases](https://linode.com/docs/guides/how-to-connect-to-redis/):

 {{< file "/etc/redis/redis.conf" >}}
 # [...]